-Kale and Napa Cabbage Salad with Greek Yogurt Dressing is ribbons of kale and Napa cabbage combined with apples, dried cranberries, green onions, and toasted pecans in a creamy, Greek yogurt dressing.
-This salad is one great way to eat your greens in a very delicious, different way!
+Napa Cabbage Salad with Greek Yogurt Dressing is crisp Napa cabbage tossed with kale, apples, dried cranberries, green onion and a creamy Greek yogurt dressing!

 - 2 green onions, white and green parts, sliced thinly